Pa. GOP loudly opposed counting undated ballots, until now

 “I just want to get a definitive ruling and, personally I’m happy it’s happening now, in a primary, rather than in November, where the actual seat would be up for grabs,” DeMarco said.

-The winner of the GOP primary will face Democratic Lt.
-Gov. John Fetterman in November.
+McCormick’s concession sets up a November general election between Oz and Democratic Lt.
+Gov. John Fetterman, who said Friday that he nearly died in the days before his primary after suffering a stroke.

+Despite McCormick’s concession to Oz, The Associated Press has not declared a winner in the race because an automatic recount is underway.
+The Pennsylvania secretary of state is scheduled to release the results of the recount on Wednesday.

-Barley, the campaign strategist, said the perception that the party has shifted its stance — or that some Republicans have, anyway — sets a dangerous precedent.
+Barley, the campaign strategist, said the perception that the party had shifted its stance — or that some Republicans had, anyway — sets a dangerous precedent.

 “What happens in November if it doesn’t go your way and then you don’t want them counted?” he asked.